-After lunch, spend some time exploring the town of Vinales.
-Arrive back at the hotel in the late afternoon.
+After lunch spend some time exploring the town of Vinales.
+Arrive back at the hotel late afternoon.

-Dinner is on your own this evening.
+Dinner is on you own this evening.
 We will supply a list of restaurant suggestions and your local guide will both be happy to assist with reservations.

-Overnight: Hotel Gran Aston (B, L)
+Overnight: Hotel Grand Aston(B, L)

-SUNDAY, DECEMBER 31 HAVANA / COJIMAR
+TUESDAY, DECEMBER 31 HAVANA